 NetSafe routinely takes reports of email accounts being compromised after people find their Hotmail, Outlook.com, Yahoo! or Gmail email account has been hacked or hijacked.

-In many cases the account has been used to send spam or phishing emails to random addresses or to your own Contacts list stored in the webmail system.
+In many cases, the account has then been used to send spam, scam or phishing emails to random addresses or to their own contacts list stored in the web-based system.

-The hackers may have gone as far asking your friends and family to send money via Western Union or another money transfer service to help the account owner get home from a mystery holiday in the UK.
+Those gaining unauthorised access often ask business contacts, friends or family to send money urgently via Western Union or another money transfer service to help the account owner get home from a holiday in the UK or other destination.

-Sometimes users can get access with their own password; other times they need to go through a lengthy recovery process to get back their email account.
+Sometimes email account owners can still get access with their own password; other times they need to go through a lengthy recovery process to take back ownership of their email account.

-Most major email providers have online forms you need to fill out to progress through to recover your account, these can be accessed at the links below:
+Most major email providers have online forms that you need to fill out to recover your account, these can be accessed at the links below:

 - Gmail Account Recovery Form